The Enlightenment Era is ending. What’s next?

 What Figures?

 It may be easiest to begin with the horizontal dimension.
 However, this is just a suggestion.
-Phase 2 is significantly more in depth that Phase 1.
+Phase 2 is significantly more in depth than Phase 1.
 Take your time and let your interest guide you.

 The Horizontal Path: